Mikejo5000/vsts-docs-pr/docs/organizations/accounts/connect-organization-to-aad.md

 ---
-title: Connect VSTS organization to Azure Active Directory (Azure AD)
+title: Connect your VSTS organization to Azure Active Directory (Azure AD)
 description: Learn how to connect your VSTS organization to your Azure Active Directory if you have the same email address, Microsoft Account (MSA) ms.prod: devops ms.technology: devops-accounts